-Most common current liabilities found in a balance sheet are:
+The most common current liabilities found in a balance sheet are:

-As the name suggests, the company needs to pay the creditors in the short-term.
+As the name suggests, the company needs to pay the creditors in the short term.
 Therefore, all such liabilities come under Account Payable.
 Usually, in a business, suppliers give some time to their clients to settle the dues.
 Clients or companies record these dues as Accounts Payable in the balance sheet.
 Accounts Payable is typically the largest current liability account on the company’s financial statements.

 Bank Account Overdraft